MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/harden-update-ad-fs-pingfederate.md

 If you aren’t upgraded to the minimum required version, you may encounter the following impacts to the Microsoft Entra Connect Sync service when the service change takes effect:

- - Configuration of ADFS scenarios through the Connect Sync wizard may not work
+ - Configuration of AD FS scenarios through the Connect Sync wizard may not work
  - Configuration of PingFederate scenarios through the Connect Sync wizard may not work

 >[!NOTE]